 Inspiring and educating young musicians.

-The study and performance of great music in an ensemble setting can be a transformative experience for young musicians and the skills they learn as part of a GCTYO ensemble—teamwork, perseverance and responsibility—carry over into all areas of their lives.
+The study and performance of great music in an ensemble setting can be a transformative experience for young musicians, and the skills they learn as part of a GCTYO ensemble—teamwork, perseverance and responsibility—carry over into all areas of their lives.

 Greater Connecticut Youth Orchestras has been providing music education and performance opportunities to young musicians since 1961.

 Our developmentally progressive music program gives ensemble members the opportunity to play at the highest level both individually and collectively.
-Members are selected by competitive audition and come from over 30 communities in Connecticut.
+Members are placed by audition and come from over 30 communities in Connecticut.
 GCTYO strives for diversity and inclusivity in a social environment that is both fun and musically challenging.
 GCTYO exposes its members to all types of symphonic literature and enriches their musical education.

 Rehearsals & Performances